Mountain Biking Trip Preparation in San Diego: Bike Marathon Training Tips

 Not all biking is downhill or on flat surfaces, so ride the hills and push your limits to ensure you can more easily handle the ascents on the big day.
 There are many bike trails in and around San Diego that you can enjoy, several of which are ranked as “easy” or “moderate” by Calfornia.com.
 Find one that speaks to you and get to know it!

-Restful training is equally as important in order to give your muscles a break.
-During rest days, don’t go full veg but consider moderate activities such as climbing stairs to get to your office, or brisk walking around the neighborhood.
+Restful training is equally important in order to give your muscles a break.
+On rest days, don’t go full-veg; consider moderate activities such as climbing stairs to your office or brisk walking around the neighborhood.

 Get race-ready